benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 When using the basic ``config.smoke_dust.yaml`` experiment, the usual pre-processing and coldstart forecast tasks are used, because ``"parm/wflow/prep.yaml"`` appears in the list of workflow files in the ``rocoto: tasks: taskgroups:`` section of ``config.yaml`` (see :numref:`Section %s <TasksPrepAQM>` for task descriptions).

+Smoke simulations can be performed in three ways:
+# Current-day emissions: Using emissions estimated from satellite observations on the same day as the simulation (``EBB_DCYCLE=1, PERSISTENCE=false``).
+# Traditional persistence: Using biomass burning emissions estimated from satellite observations of the previous day (a method commonly used in most smoke forecasting systems, ``EBB_DCYCLE=1, PERSISTENCE=true``).
+# Modulated persistence: The approach currently used by the RRFS-Smoke model, where emissions are forecasted based on a fire weather index that dictates the diurnal cycle (``EBB_DCYCLE=2, PERSISTENCE=true``).

 Predefined Grid Support in SRW-SD
 ---------------------------------